There You'll Be

 "There You'll Be" is a song by American country music singer Faith Hill.
 Written by Diane Warren, produced by Trevor Horn and Byron Gallimore, and orchestrated by David Campbell, the song was released on May 21, 2001, and was included on the Pearl Harbor soundtrack.
 The track also appears on Hill's greatest hits albums There You'll Be and The Hits.
 "There You'll Be" is about remembering deceased acquaintances and reminding oneself that they will always be with them.
 The power ballad was first offered to Celine Dion, who turned it down because she did not want to record another romantic ballad for a soundtrack album.

 Upon its release, "There You'll Be" became Hill's highest-charting single in the United Kingdom and Ireland, reaching numbers three and four, respectively.
 The single topped the charts of Canada, Portugal, and Sweden and became a top-10 hit in the United States and several European nations.
-Music critics responded positively to the song, and it received a Grammy nomination for Best Female Pop Vocal Performance.
+Despite the film's poor critical reception, music critics responded positively to the song, and garnered two Grammy nominations at the 44th Annual Grammy Awards as well as an Academy Award nomination at the 74th Annual Academy Awards.
 The accompanying music video was directed by Michael Bay, who also directed Pearl Harbor.
 The video is set in the same time period as the film and draws many parallels.

 Composition and lyrics

 Musically, "There You'll Be" is a power ballad in the key of A-flat major, set in common time.
 Arden Lambert from Country Daily described the recording as a love song, writing, "The song starts with a mellow tone, but slowly builds up as the track advances.
 This melody simulates what people feel when they lose someone.
-Its lines speak of gratefulness to a deceased person who has shown you that there is more to life.
-It is a song that looks back on all the things they shared with you.
-Ultimately, it is a reminder that even if they are not with us anymore, you will know that they will continue to keep us strong as the line in the song says, "I'll keep a part of you with me, And everywhere I am there you'll be".
+Its lines speak of gratefulness to a deceased person who has shown another person that there is more to life.
+It is a song that looks back on all the experiences they shared together.
+Ultimately, it is a reminder that even if they are not living anymore, they will continue to provide comfort, as the line in the song says, "I'll keep a part of you with me / And everywhere I am there you'll be".